Tiffany Dupont

 Tiffany Dupont (born March 22, 1981) is an American actress, known for playing the lead character, Hadassah, a Jewish girl who will become the Biblical Esther, Queen of Persia, in the Hollywood film One Night with the King.
 From 2007 to 2009, Dupont co-starred on the ABC Family series Greek, where she played Frannie, who was head of the Iota Kappa Iota house which she founded on campus to rival ZBZ.

 Life

 Dupont has stated that she is of half Italian and half Dutch descent; she also has one-eighth Surinamese and Guyanese ancestry.

 Dupont has been described as a "committed Christian" and at the time of her appearance as Esther said she only wanted to play wholesome roles.

-In September 2021, Dupont announced on her Instagram that she was engaged to her boyfriend of two years, Cristiano Green and that she was also expecting their first child.
+In September 2021, Dupont announced on her Instagram that she was engaged to her boyfriend of two years, Cristiano Basso and that she was also expecting their first child.
 In October 2021, she announced the birth of their daughter, Venice Louise via Instagram.